-Additional research is needed on the context-sensitive nature of human mating strategies.
+Additional research is needed on the contextsensitive nature of human mating strategies.
 Precisely which circumstances might cause a person to shift from a long-term mating strategy to a short-term mating strategy or vice-versa?
 Which circumstances might trigger an extramarital affair, or conversely, cause someone to forgo an alluring sexual opportunity?
 How do the various desires combine, given social contexts and a person's own level of desirability, to form actual mate choices?
-These and other complexities of human mating are currently being explored by scientists who have grasped the centrality and importance of human mating to so many different dimensions of social living.
-The area of human mating is one of the true "success stories" of evolutionary psychology.
+These and other complexities of human mating are currently being explored by scientists who have grasped the centrality and importance of human mating in many domains of social living.
+The combination of a powerful evolutionary theory and the accumulation of a large body of empirical evidence supporting its predictions make the study of human mating one of the true "success stories" of evolutionary psychology.